belivetech/Documentation/README.md

 - Javascript plugin for custom UI integration in your existing Web App

 ## Ready-made UI
 Our SDK provides ready-to-use live stream UI for any mobile device screen size.
 We provide customization option as per client's need and usage.
-Refer to below screenshots
+Refer to below screenshots for example UI/UX.

 ![Live Stream UI](images/live_screen_ui.png)